ovijitM/Banking-system-with_php_sql/README.md

    **Fields:**
    - `account_number`: 10-digit unique identifier for the account.
    - `username`: Username of the customer.
-   - `password`: Encrypted password of the customer.
+   - `password`: password of the customer.
    - `DOB`: Date of birth of the customer.
    - `NID`: 10-digit National ID number.
    - `timestamp`: Date and time when the account was approved.
    - `Balance`: Current balance in the account.
-   - `status`: Account status (e.g., active, suspended).
+   - `status`: Account status (e.g., approved , pending).

 2. **customer_info** - Stores information about customer account requests.
    **Fields:**
    - `account_number`: 10-digit unique identifier for the account.
    - `username`: Username of the customer.
-   - `password`: Encrypted password of the customer.
+   - `password`: password of the customer.
    - `DOB`: Date of birth of the customer.
    - `NID`: 10-digit National ID number.
    - `timestamp`: Date and time of the account creation request.